[ read more ]

 GYPS A# Handbell Ensemble

 The GYPS A# Handchime Ensemble was incepted in 2007 as part of the school’s Talent Development Programme for Music and subsequently made its debut Singapore Youth Festival (SYF) Performance in 2008.
 Since then, the members have been actively engaged in numerous public performances such as the Orchard Road Christmas Light-up and community events within the Bishan Constituency.
 In 2009, Handbells were introduced to enhance the members’ musical experiences.
 Growing from strength to strength, the group was accorded the GOLD Award at the 2010 SYF Central Judging, and subsequently GOLD (with Honours) in 2012.
-Under the revised SYF Arts Presentation system in 2014 and 2016, the group was accorded a Certification of Distinction.
+Under the revised SYF Arts Presentation system, the group was accorded a Certification of Distinction in 2014 and 2016.
+The group was accorded a Certificate of Accomplishment in 2018.

-A heart-warming and nostalgic concert performed by our Primary 6 pupils at our 2016 Annual Prize Presentation.
+A heart-warming and nostalgic concert by our Primary 6 pupils paying tribute to parents and teachers